 Is Higher Education Right for Me?

-Higher Education is a commitment to three years of hard work towards a qualification that has the opportunity to open doors into a career path and an industry of your choosing.
+Higher Education is a commitment to three years or more of hard work towards a qualification that has the opportunity to open doors into a career path and an industry of your choosing.
 On top of this, it is also a personal development journey with opportunities to socialise with new people from diverse backgrounds.

 Studying for a degree is typically a three year process in which you learn the core foundations of a subject, develop understanding and insight into different areas of the industry and develop your own independence and confidence.
 Students who are new to higher education often arrive lacking the confidence or skills required to conduct independent research, write reports and interact with industry professionals and many arrive unsure of what they want to achieve from their degree or career.